Inchnabobart: Royal use

 On 26 September 1903 Court Circular reported that Edward VII and George, Prince of Wales had started their deer drive at the lodge before proceeding along the River Muick.

 Prince Philip, Duke of Edinburgh renovated the Inchnabobart and Glas-allt-Shiel lodges.
 According to Smith, Prince Charles was responsible for converting Inchnabobart for use as a shiel.

-In Prince Harry's memoir, Spare, he recalls a barbecue with his father, grandparents, and great-grandmother at Inchnabobart in the summer of 2001 when he was still a teenager.
+In Prince Harry, Duke of Sussex's memoir, Spare, he recalls a barbecue with his father, grandparents, and great-grandmother at Inchnabobart in the summer of 2001 when he was still a teenager.
 Harry recalled "The warm kitchen!
 The old fireplace!
 I fell onto the fender, with its worn red cushion, and inhaled the smell of that huge pyramid of silver birch firewood stacked beside it.
 If there's a smell more intoxicating or inviting than silver birch, I don't know what it could be."
-Prince Phillip barbecued fillets of venison and Cumberland sausages, while Queen Elizabeth whisked salad dressing and lit candles on the long table.
-Harry drank a gin and tonic with his 101-year-old great-grandmother, Queen Elizabeth The Queen Mother, and taught her how to say "booyakasha", the catchphrase of Ali G.
+Prince Philip barbecued fillets of venison and Cumberland sausages, while Queen Elizabeth whisked salad dressing and lit candles on the long table.
+Harry drank a gin and tonic with his 101-year-old great-grandmother, Queen Elizabeth the Queen Mother, and taught her how to say "booyakasha", the catchphrase of Ali G.